Marius Christiansen — a Stoker Goes Ashore

 I came out of the perforated tent and looked for the damn fascist airplane; suddenly I see track bullets from another airplane*, then the bomber in fire crashing with a bang nearby.
 Unfortunately, I did not have time to investigate it further.
 The medical tent was gone.
 It was a direct hit.
 The doctor, the medics and a number of others were gone.
 I carried the ones I was able to into the ambulance and managed to get it up on the road.
 The engine made a strange noise and when I examined it, it turned out that half the engine was gone, oil pan and all, you could see the pistons work.
 A little further away, lay another sanitary station.
 I let the wagon roll and reached the post.
 However, because of the bombing, they tried to chase me away.
 I had to tell them that my sanitary station had suffered a direct hit, the fascist had been shot down and the ambulance was full of wounded comrades.
 Now they got busy and I promised to move the ambulance.
 So I did.
 It rolled a little, came over a hill.
 The metal in the bearings was gone.
 What a terrible racket the little engine made.

-*50 years later, Marius meets Russian Michail Jakusjin, the pilot who entered the world history by being the first to shoot down a plane in nocturnal air combat.
+*49 years later, Marius meets Russian Michail Jakusjin, the pilot who gained a place in world history by being the first pilot to shot down a fascist aircraft in nighttime air combat.
 The event raised a lot of attention worldwide.
 Michail Jakusjin was honoured for his deed by Spanish President Negrin.

-In a future article about Marius Christiansen, we will tell you about the meeting between Marius and Michail Jakusjin .
+In the article Michail Jakusjin and Marius Christiansen — Bound together by History, you can read about the meeting between Marius Christiansen and Michail Jakusjin .